rmaclean/sharpsharpwithcsharp6/README.md

 # Sharp Sharp with C# 6 Demo code

 This is the base demo code I used in my talks about what is new in C# 6.
 The demo covers:
-- Indexed Members
+- Index Initialisers
-- Auto-properties with initializers (& readonly auto properties)
+- Auto-properties with initializers
+- Read-only auto-properties
-- Static Using
+- Static Using Statements
 - Await in catch blocks
 - Exception Filtering
-- Null Propogation
+- Null Propogation (the nullet operator)
 - NameOf
 - Expression Bodied Members
 - String Interpolation